AnthonyDesa/WixToolSetBootstrapperSampleApplication/FirstInstaller/FirstInstallerReadMe.txt

-﻿This has been installed with the first installer!
+﻿This has been installed with the first installer! version is 1.0.0.0